xychcz/S3Fit/README.md

 FF.main_fit()
 )
 ```
-Please check [example](example.ipynb) to learn about how to print and plot the best-fit results,
+Please check [Example](example.ipynb) to learn about how to print and plot the best-fit results,
 and [Advanced Usage](advanced_usage.md) to modify the code (e.g., add models) for your purpose.

 ## Test environment